System Procedure 3.36.1 Academic Programs

 A waiver may be granted to exceed a length of 60 credits when (1) the waiver criteria in Part 3, Subpart C, are met and (2) an articulation agreement specifies the transfer of a greater number of credits.

 The associate of science degree is designed to transfer in its entirety to one or more related baccalaureate degree programs.
-A college shall pursue an articulation agreement with one or more system universities before establishing an articulation agreement with a non-system university.
+A Minnesota State college shall pursue a transfer agreement with one or more Minnesota State universities before establishing a transfer agreement with a non-system university.

 An associate of science transfer pathway degree (AS) is awarded upon completion of an academic program in scientific, technological, or other professional fields and is titled “[Discipline] Transfer Pathway”.
 Transfer pathway programs are designed to transfer all courses within the pathway into designated baccalaureate degree programs identified by system universities.